aidin-zadeh/newssentiment/README.md

 By *Aidin Hassanzadeh*
 ___

 This repository contains Python/NootebookIPython files for the 'News Sentiment Analysis' project.
-The aim of this project is to perform quantitative analysis of different weather trend data with respect to latitude.
+This project is The main objective of this project is to provide a data driven approach to compare the volume of positive and negative news as tweeted by 5 major news outlets, namely CBS.
+CNN, BBC, Fox News and New York Times.

 ## Data
 The data utilized in this analysis work is obtained by Twitter API on 06.14.2018 17:10 (UTC).
 The sentiments of tweets are estimated by [VADER-Sentiment-Analysis](https://github.com/cjhutto/vaderSentiment).